alukosdev/ccsp/index.md

 ## Errata

 Please do not hesitate to contact me on LinkedIn or Discord if you discover any pages containing inaccurate or outdated information, grammatical or spelling errors, and/or formatting issues.

+## References

+Information contained within these notes is copyrighted.
+Sources of copyrighted information have been documented on their respective pages.